r-wisniewski/AHL-xG/README.md

                                   port = <insert sql server port number>, database = <insert database name>)
 ```
 are commented out in the python scripts.
+Replace the angle brackets in the above statement with your SQL DB’s information.

+# Usage

 1. The first step is scraping data from the AHL website.
-The ahl_xgf_sql_scrape.py script gets all x,y shot & goal locations from the AHL website and puts it into a sql table named 'ahlxgf'.
-This table needs to be created in the sql database you connect to as it is initially dropped.
-Conversely, you could comment out the lines that drop the table the first run of the script.
+The ahl_xgf_sql_scrape.py script gets all x,y shot & goal locations at a certain strength from the AHL website and puts it into a sql table named 'ahlxgf'.
+On the first run of the script, I’d recommend commentting out the lines that drop the table.
 ```
 command: python ahl_xgf_sql_scrape.py <latestGameID#>
 ```